pothiers/vagrant-natica/modules/redis/README.md

     $ PUPPET_VERSION=3.2.1  bundle update && bundle exec rake spec
     $ PUPPET_VERSION=4.10.0 bundle update && bundle exec rake spec
     $ FACTER_VERSION=1.6.8  bundle update && bundle exec rake spec

-## Puppet 3 Support

-Puppet 3 is EOL as-of January 2017.
-The last release of this module that will support Puppet 3.X and earlier will be the 3.X.X module releases.

-Module versions from 4.X.X onwards will use Puppet 4 only features and will not work with earlier versions.

-We would recommend upgrading your Puppet agent to the latest release, as Puppet 4 comes with a load of awesome new features.

-If you're stuck with older Puppet, you could also fork the module from 3.0.0 and use your fork as a Puppet 3 supported version.

 ## Contributing